jonmikeli/docs/iot/docs/iot-simulator-mobileapp.md

 Keep them for later steps.

 You can also use them to create a QR code to ease the configuration input in the mobile app.
 Indeed, the IoT Mobile app (> v1.1.x) is built to read and interpret QR codes containing the message structure described below:
  - Symmetric QR Code content
 { "idScope":"$idScope", "pk":"$enrollmentgroup_pk", "sk":"$enrollmentgroup_sk", "securityType":"symmetric", "enrollmentType":"group" }
  - X509 QR Code content
 { "idScope":"$idScope", "securityType":"X509CA", "enrollmentType":"group" }

-NOTE
+>[!NOTE]
+>

-To use this application in production environments, the QR code should be created based on encrypted content.
+>To use this application in production environments, the QR code should be created based on encrypted content.
 So, be aware of how and where you are using the application.
-You might wonder "when" and "how" to create the QR Code.
+>You might wonder "when" and "how" to create the QR Code.
 The "when" will depend on your processes but right after the IaC scripts could be a good moment.
 The "how" depends also on your context.
 There are many alternatives (APIs, SDKs, shell commands, SaaS services, etc).